thecomalley/hour-of-power-optimiser/README.md

 ### Steps
 1. Create a file called `src/local.settings.json`
-   1. This will contain your environment variables for development (when deployed these are sourced from an Azure KeyVault)
+   1. This will contain your environment variables for development
    ```json
     {
     "IsEncrypted": false,